kazuho/base-drafts/draft-ietf-quic-transport.md

 alternate_version transport parameter.
 This packet type MUST NOT be used when that transport parameter is absent.

+Once an endpoint decides to use 1-RTT long header packets, it SHOULD continue using that packet type until the end of the connection.

 ~~~
 +-+-+-+-+-+-+-+-+
 |1|1|R R R R|P P|